 5 Diets That Let You Eat What You Like

-Editor’s note: We’re in a pandemic, so it’s not necessarily the best time to make sweeping dietary changes right now.
+Editor’s note: If the pandemic or other life events have you feeling overwhelmed or stressed, now might not be the time to make sweeping dietary changes.
+Others might find that more time at home is ideal for establishing healthy habits.
 Please take care of yourself and do what feels right to you.

 Fad diets lead you to believe that eliminating entire food groups is the secret to weight-loss that you’ve been missing your entire adult life.

 Nutrition experts, however, disagree and stick with the unflashy advice that the most effective way to maintain a healthy weight is to eat moderately and get some exercise.

 For most people, that means making your diet:

 - 45 to 65 percent carbohydrate–mostly in the form of fruits, vegetables, and whole grains.